Input-tailored system-theoretic model order reduction for quadratic-bilinear systems: Discussion and conclusion

 We restricted the discussion in the main part to variational expansion terms up to order two.
-Nonetheless, the results are presented in a tensor notation allowing for convenient generalizations to higher order, as provided in Appendix~\ref{app:lem:mom-assoc-tf3} for the third order terms.
-Regarding higher order terms in the numerical implementation, of course, the typical adaptions for the handling of tensors with order higher than two, have to be integrated, cf.\ \cite{art:kressner-kryl-tensor}, \cite{book:tensor-num-methods-quantum}.
-Other possible extensions of our approach could include more sophisticated automated choices of expansion frequencies or generic (input-independent) signal generators, as well as the handling of systems with more general nonlinearities.
+Nonetheless, the results are presented in a tensor notation allowing for convenient generalizations to higher order, as provided for the third order terms in Appendix~\ref{app:lem:mom-assoc-tf3}.
+Regarding higher order terms in the numerical implementation, the typical adjustments for dealing with tensors of order higher than two must of course be integrated, cf., \cite{art:kressner-kryl-tensor}, \cite{book:tensor-num-methods-quantum}.
+Other possible extensions of our approach could be more sophisticated automated choices of expansion frequencies including information about higher order frequencies representations by, e.g., greedy-type searches in the frequency domain, or generic (input-independent) signal generators as well as the handling of systems with more general nonlinearities.
+The development of a two-sided version of our input-tailored approach by the use of Petrov-Galerkin projection in the associated Lyapunov-problems \cite{book:hackbusch-tensor} could be another direction for future research.

 \begin{appendix} {\Alph{section}.\arabic{equation}}